pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

-    This echoes my own thoughts, that the New World and the Scholarly Commons are less about _land_ per se, but about the _affordance_ of the new culture and sociality of that new land, or that the positioning of that land provided.
+    This echoes my own thoughts, that the New World and the Scholarly Commons are less about _land_ per se, but about the _affordance_ of the new culture and sociality of that new land, or that the positioning of that land, provided.

 [^commons]: